 "I would ask them if you are not willing to do that, I will have to ask you to leave this building and you will not be able to vote unless you do that," said Diederich.

-State law says any political bumper stickers on cars that voters drive to polling locations are allowed, but any political clothing may not be worn within 100 feet of the building.
+State law says any political bumper stickers on cars that voters drive to polling locations are allowed, but the case for clothing is simply not as clear.